camunda/camunda-bpm-platform/README.md

 # Camunda BPM - The open source BPM platform

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.camunda.bpm/camunda-parent/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.camunda.bpm/camunda-parent)
+Camunda BPM is an open-source workflow and decision automation platform.
+Camunda BPM ships with tools for creating workflow and decision models, operating deployed models in production, and allowing users to execute workflow tasks assigned to them.[1]
+It is developed in Java and released as open-source software under the terms of Apache License.

-camunda BPM platform is a flexible framework for workflow and process automation.
+Camunda BPM platform is a flexible framework for workflow and process automation.
 It's core is a native BPMN 2.0 process engine that runs inside the Java Virtual Machine.
 It can be embedded inside any Java application and any Runtime Container.
 It integrates with Java EE 6 and is a perfect match for the Spring Framework.
 On top of the process engine, you can choose from a stack of tools for human workflow management, operations & monitoring.

 * Web Site: https://www.camunda.org/
 * Getting Started: https://docs.camunda.org/get-started/